-Your vehicle may be equipped with a USB port inside your center console.
+Your vehicle is equipped with a USB port inside your center console.
 This feature allows you to plug in media playing devices, memory sticks, and also to charge devices if they support this feature.
-For further information on this feature, refer to Accessing and using your USB port in the SYNC supplement or Navigation system supplement.
+For further information on this feature, refer to Accessing and using your USB port in the SYNC[®] supplement or Navigation System supplement.